Release 17 – What’s All the Fuss About?

 For this, we bring in our expertise for simulations of the link budget, and the assessment of the system capabilities.
 Pilot projects (lab tests, proof of concepts, and in orbit demonstrations) are also on our agenda, with the goal to pave your way to a commercial 5G NB-IoT NTN system.

-What are your thoughts on power consumption and Line of Sight going to affect hybrid connectivity?
+How are power consumption and line of sight going to affect hybrid connectivity?

 The 3GPP standards specify multimode user terminals that are capable of obtaining service without modifications on both terrestrial and non-terrestrial networks.
 Tests have been conducted with hardware conforming to earlier releases where only software was modified to obtain service.
 Hence, power consumption is expected to be equal to previous releases for user terminals working in hybrid mode.
 To close the link budget user terminals are expected to have line of sight visibility to satellites when used on satellite based networks.

-Can you comment on the solutions to the synchronization in the presence of Dopper spread also considering the relatively short satellite visibility time?
+What are the solutions to the synchronization in the presence of Dopper spread considering the relatively short satellite visibility time?

-Will it be possible to use the satellites for data transmission in connected mode or is connectivity restricted to disconnected mode vie the random access procedure?
+Will it be possible to use the satellites for data transmission in connected mode or is connectivity restricted to disconnected mode via the random access procedure?

 There are no changes to the protocol or services available under 3GPP release 17 for non-terrestrial networks.
 A PDP Context can be established and maintained for data transmission as for terrestrial networks.
 Hence it is not needed to apply the random access procedure as long as the connection is not broken.
 For NGSO communication, the transmission will be likely a few minutes, and for GEO transmission the context can be kept longer active.